Geometry underlies the mechanical stiffening and softening of an indented floating film: Theory

+Here we outline a set of general arguments based on force balance that are applicable to indentation at both small and large slopes.
+This treatment allows us to describe the fundamental mechanisms for the previously-predicted stiffening at small slopes~\cite{Vella18}, while elucidating a novel softening regime at large slopes.

-\textbf{Stress field and indentation force.} We consider axially-symmetric vertical deflections of the sheet.
+We consider axially-symmetric vertical deflections of the sheet.
 Radial force balance in the sheet reads: $\frac{d}{dr}(r\srr) -\stt = 0$, where $\srr$ and $\stt$ are the radial and azimuthal stress components, with the boundary condition $\srr(\Rf)=\gamma$ at the edge.
-This equation has two simple solutions: In the undeformed sheet, the stress field is uniform, corresponding to the first solution: $\srr=\stt=\gamma$.
+This equation has two simple solutions: In the undeformed state, the stress field is uniform, corresponding to the first solution: $\srr=\stt=\gamma$.
 At large indentation (regimes III and IV), radial wrinkles cover the entire sheet to avoid azimuthal compression that would have otherwise been induced by the contraction of circles, so that $\stt = 0$ \cite{Vella18}.
 Thus, in the second solution:

-Here, the sheet behaves as if it was composed of many radial strings transmitting the stress from the boundary to the indenter.
-Figure~\ref{fig:3}a shows the radial tensile stress $\srr$ measured in our simulations at increasing values of $\delta$, which goes away from the uniform solution towards the second solution that transmits larger stresses to the center of the sheet.
-This occurs as the hoop stress $\stt$ drops from $\gamma$ towards $0$ over the majority of the film.
+Here, the sheet behaves as if it were composed of many radial strings transmitting the stress from the boundary to the indenter.

+Figure~\ref{fig:2}a shows the radial tensile stress $\srr$ measured in our simulations.
+As $\delta$ increases, the data go away from the uniform solution towards the second solution that transmits larger stresses to the center of the sheet.
+This occurs as the hoop stress $\stt$ drops from $\gamma$ towards $0$ over the majority of the film [Fig.~\ref{fig:2}a, lower panel].

-The radial tensile stress is linked to the normal force on the indenter, $F$, by vertical force balance: $F = 2\pi \lim_{r\to 0} (r\srr)\sin(\alpha)$, where $\alpha$ is the angle between the horizontal and the sheet at $r=0$, as drawn in Fig.~\ref{fig:3}b.
+The radial tensile stress is linked to the normal force on the indenter, $F$, by vertical force balance: $F = 2\pi \lim_{r\to 0} (r\srr)\sin(\alpha)$, where $\alpha$ is the angle between the horizontal and the sheet at $r=0$, as drawn in Fig.~\ref{fig:2}b.
 We denote the axisymmetric height of the sheet by $\zeta(r)$, which neglects the undulations due to small-amplitude wrinkles, so $\sin(\alpha)=\zeta'(0)/\sqrt{1+\zeta'(0)^2}$.
 In regimes III and IV we may use Eq.~(\ref{eq:srr_III}) for the radial stress, leading to:

 These basic considerations get at the essence of the observed stiffening and softening responses.
 Reduction of the hoop stress due to radial retraction leads to larger radial stresses; this growing anisotropy of stresses causes stiffening.
 Then at large slopes, the force saturates as $\sin(\alpha)\simeq 1$ [via Eq.~(\ref{force-angle})], which causes softening.
 To substantiate this qualitative picture, we now consider the response of the film in more detail, starting from small indentation.